A blister is a fluid-filled bump on the skin.

 Blistering diseases, such as

-Factors that increase your chance of getting blisters include: Wearing ill-fitting shoesRepetitive work with hand toolsGetting a sunburn or frostbiteSevere skin swelling, especially of the legs
+Factors that may increase your chance of blisters include: Wearing ill-fitting shoesRepetitive work with hand toolsGetting a sunburn or frostbiteSevere skin swelling, especially of the legs

 Blisters may cause: Fluid-filled bump on the skin, which is often roundFluid is usually clear, but may be bloody, cloudy, or containing pus